nojhan/lp-jolly/README.md

 When changing the colors of the first line, presets needs to be loaded from your shell configuration and not just sourced in the prompt.

-A first set is are called "variants" and mainly change the segment joints, but can also impact the icons on some variants:
+A first set is called "variants" and mainly change the segment joints, but can also impact the icons on some variants:

-- `source presets/variant-chevron.conf" (the *recommended*, need a Nerd-fonts font),
+- `source presets/variant-chevron.conf` (the *recommended*, need a Nerd-fonts font),
-- `source presets/variant-slant.conf" (need a Nerd-fonts font),
+- `source presets/variant-slant.conf` (need a Nerd-fonts font),
-- `source presets/variant-round.conf" (need a Nerd-fonts font),
+- `source presets/variant-round.conf` (need a Nerd-fonts font),
-- `source presets/variant-text.conf" (the one that works anywhere).
+- `source presets/variant-text.conf` (the one that works anywhere).

 A second set changes the colors: